fibai/OANDA-API-WRAPPER/README.md

 # OANDA-API-WRAPPER
-api wrapper for fetching stock prices, quotes and autotrading on oanda
+API wrapper for fetching fiancial instruments, quotes and autotrading on Oanda.
+Subsection of a research oriented project, to design a benchmark deep learning algorithm for Financial Market prediction and forecast.

 A quick look at the GUI